 In Massachusetts, courts must consider the best interests of the child when hearing child custody and visitation matters.
 This standard requires the court to weigh various factors such as the level of tension and disagreement between parents.
 Even the input factors for a child support calculation may be a source of argument between parents who have separated.

-Custody, visitation, and child support require the knowledgeable, compassionate, and responsive representation that Tracey & Associates, PC provides.
+Custody, visitation, and child support require the knowledgeable, compassionate, and responsive representation that Tracey, Roman & Ramos, PC provides.

 We Excel At Resolving Complex Custody Disputes